-When planted in groups, the Knockout bush rose, is simply stunning in the garden!
+When planted in groups, bushes of Knockouts are simply stunning in the garden!

-If you want a rose bush that rewards you with a constant display of roses, give these a try.
-They seem to flourish, even if you neglect them.
+If you want a bush that rewards you with a constant display of blooms, give these a try.

-It makes a wonderful rounded bush, that grows about 3-4' tall and wide, depending on your planting zone.
+It makes a wonderful rounded bush, that grows about 3-4' tall and wide, in cooler climates, and much larger in warmer zones.

-The warmer your climate, the bigger these roses can get!
+The warmer your climate, the bigger these bushes can get!